(888) 595-9101 Call Now For Pricing and Availability

 2. Changes in Health

 Noticeable weight loss or weight gain are signs.
 Seniors might forget about eating or forget that they’ve eaten and eat all day.
 Poor nutrition can be detrimental at any age, but it puts seniors at a disadvantage at maintaining their health.
+Unexplained fluctuations in weight can point to underlying health problems or an inability to properly manage meals.

 Do they seem frail?
 Posture is a good gauge for their strength.
 Can they rise from a chair or do they need help?
 Being unsteady during walking or standing is a sign of poor balance and mobility.
 This is a sign of potential risk of falling and significant injury.
 Noticeable bruising could indicate recent falls that they haven’t mentioned.